How We Paid 4 Months of Doc Debt in an Afternoon

 Constraints

-• Review is still necessary.
+- Human Review is essential.
 The agent gets terminology and structure right.
 It occasionally misses nuance or adds details that need verification.
 Git diffs make review fast, but you still need to read them.

 Why This Matters